Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 You’ll see the London area when you’re walking around the lagoon.
 Meanwhile, Diagon Alley is hidden behind the iconic brick wall, just like in the films and books.

 The first thing you’ll notice in London is the iconic Knight Bus.
-Here, you can chat with the attendant and the Shrunken Head while getting a great photo.
-There’s no official queue here, but I’ve never waited more than 10 minutes.
+The attendant and the Shrunken Head are in character and worth a chat for a great photo.
+There’s no official queue, and wait times rarely stretch beyond a few minutes.

 You can find one of the more hidden interactions in London at 12 Grimmauld Place.
 Knock on the door and look for Kreacher peering out from behind the curtains.